Embankment (earthworks)

+An embankment is a raised wall, bank or mound made of earth or stones, that are used to hold back water or carry a roadway.
 A road, railway line, or canal is normally raised onto an embankment made of compacted soil (typically clay or rock-based) to avoid a change in level required by the terrain, the alternatives being either to have an unacceptable change in level or detour to follow a contour.
 A cutting is used for the same purpose where the land is originally higher than required.

 Materials

 Embankments are often constructed using material obtained from a cutting.
 Embankments need to be constructed using non-aerated and waterproofed, compacted (or entirely non-porous) material to provide adequate support to the formation and a long-term level surface with stability.
 An example material for road embankment building is sand-bentonite mixture often used as a protective to protect underground utility cables and pipelines.

 Intersection of embankments

 To intersect an embankment without a high flyover, a series of tunnels can consist of a section of high tensile strength viaduct (typically built of brick and/or metal) or pair of facing abutments for a bridge.